 Murder in the first degree

 Things went wrong right away.
 Due to a misunderstanding the plane dropped us nine nautical miles further away from the Pole than our planned starting point.
-No problem we’ll just walk them.
+No problem, we’ll just walk them.
 I hooked into my sled.
-Leant forward.
+Leaned forward.
 Nothing happened.
 Leaned forward harder.
 Still nothing happened.
 Oops.
-It took three days of desperate, desperate hauling.
-With the sled harness cutting me in half and massaging my stomach against my spine every step of the way.
+It took three days of desperate, desperate hauling, with the sled harness cutting me in half and massaging my stomach against my spine every step of the way.

 Slowly we crawled towards the pole.
 Day after day we got out of the tent in fierce chilling winds and stumbled back in at night completely disheartened.
 We were falling further and further behind schedule.
 The scale of the task was overwhelming.
 We were throwing our best at it, and it wasn’t good enough.
-We were pushing the proverbial up hill.
+We were pushing the proverbial uphill.
 We had bitten off more than we could chew.
 Worse, we were running out of cliches.
-It was a good time to practice some of the lessons that that we had learned out on the Atlantic.
-(The ones I talk about in my speeches.)
+It was a good time to practise some of the lessons that that we had learned out on the Atlantic.
+(The ones I talk about in my speeches).

 People get frostbite in Antarctica which, when you think about it, is a bit strange.
 You know it’s going to be cold, you take warm clothes.
 The problem is that you also get told that in Antarctica, if you sweat, you die.
 Which also sounds strange, does your sweat become toxic in the cold?
 Does the extreme cold trigger some ancient dormant gland that causes your skin to exude snake venom?
-In fact I can report that you can sweat quite happily in Antarctica, the problem is when you stop.
+In fact, I can report that you can sweat quite happily in Antarctica: the problem is when you stop.
 Then you become encased in ice.
-To avoid this you tend to wear less clothes then you need.
-Especially when at the start of the day.
-‘Why not just start out wearing an extra layer which you take off when you’ve warmed up?’
-I hear you very reasonably ask.
+To avoid this you tend to wear fewer clothes than you need, especially at the start of the day.
+‘Why not just start out wearing an extra layer which you take off when you’ve warmed up?’, I hear you very reasonably ask.
 Good point.
-Unfortunately the difference between being warm and being freezing on a louse day in Antarctica is about 30 seconds.
+Unfortunately, the difference between being warm and being freezing on a lousy day in Antarctica is about 30 seconds.
 To stop, remove a jacket and put it on the sled, takes more like 45 seconds.
-You are now cold again and have to repeat the pain of warming up.
-Not to mention that you don’t have 45 seconds in your day every time you feel hot or cold.
+You are now cold again and have to repeat the pain of warming up, not to mention that you don’t have 45 seconds in your day every time you feel hot or cold.
 The clock watching is that extreme.

 Somehow, very slowly, we began to make our daily target.
 Even, on some days, to make a mile or two back on our deficit.
 Then the hunger really kicked in.
 Then Jamie started breaking things.
 Like one of the tent poles, then the tent.
-It could have been worse though we could have had the problems that an RAF team had we they were down there.
+It could have been worse though, we could have had the problems that an RAF team had when they were down there.
 They had to be evacuated, and we didn’t know why for the longest time until one of them texted us on the sat phone to say that he had got frostbite ‘on his private parts’ (sic).
 Turned out the poor guy had to get an inch taken off.
-Now for the blokes out there, I don’t know abut you but an inch when its -30 is quite a bit percentage!
+Now for the blokes out there, I don’t know about you, but an inch when its -30 is quite a big percentage!

 Understanding Captain Scott

-After years of adulation and hagiography Captain Scott got a kicking by biographers in the 1970s.
+After years of adulation and hagiography, Captain Scott got a kicking by biographers in the 1970s.
 Out with ‘brave, noble sacrifice’ and in with ‘bungling, autocratic amateur’.
-Shackleton became the fashion, who, as well as being a man of the people, an inspired leader had a lot more buckle in his swash.
+Shackleton became the fashion, who, as well as being a man of the people and an inspired leader, had a lot more buckle in his swash.
 Fortunately Ranulph Fiennes wrote an inspired book more recently that attempted to answer the accusations against Scott.
 I am firmly in Fiennes’ camp.
-There is nothing like trekking across a snowy wasteland for a few months to appreciate what Scot when through.
+There is nothing like trekking across a snowy wasteland for a few months to appreciate what Scott went through.
 Facing the same difficulties and making some of the same mistakes.
 Lighting a paraffin stove without setting fire to the tent.
 Having the wind blow away pieces of clothing.
-Having to repair pieces of equipment with icey frozen fingers.
-A careful analysis of the decisions that he made, the course that he chose, the weather that he got shows that in fact if you had been a leading polar expert at the time you would have chosen to go on Scott’s expedition.
+Having to repair pieces of equipment with icy frozen fingers.
+A careful analysis of the decisions that he made, the course that he chose, the weather that he got shows that in fact if you had been a leading polar expert at the time, you would have chosen to go on Scott’s expedition.
 And revered him the way that his men did.

 Arrival at the pole